Gertrude Lawrence: Later stage career

 In 1936, Lawrence and Coward starred in Tonight at 8.30, a cycle of ten one-act plays he had written specifically for the two of them.
 In 1937, she appeared in the Rachel Crothers drama Susan and God; NBC televised a performance of some scenes, with Lawrence and the Broadway cast using duplicate stage sets in its studios.

 Lawrence also starred in 1939's Skylark, a comedy by Samson Raphaelson.
 Lawrence felt the play needed work prior to opening on Broadway, and a run at the Cape Playhouse in Dennis, Massachusetts, was arranged.
 The theatre was run by Broadway producer Richard Aldrich, and he and the actress became involved in a romantic relationship.
 The two wed on her birthday in 1940 and remained married until her death in 1952.
 They had homes in Dennis and in Turtle Bay, Manhattan.

 In June 1941, Lawrence's daughter Pamela married a New York doctor named William G. Cahan.
-The ceremony was held at the Dennis, Massachusetts home of Lawrence and Aldrich.
+The ceremony was held at the Dennis home of Lawrence and Aldrich.
 Lawrence was friendly with her son-in-law but lost contact with him after his 1950 divorce from Pamela, according to Cahan's memoir that was published in 1992.
 Lawrence did not have any grandchildren during her lifetime.

 Lawrence returned to the musical stage in Lady in the Dark in 1941.
 It originally had been planned as a play with recurrent musical themes for Katharine Cornell by Moss Hart, Kurt Weill and Ira Gershwin, but by the time the first act was completed it was clear it was very much a musical that Cornell agreed was beyond her capability as a performer.
 Soon after this, Hart met Lawrence at a rehearsal for a revue designed to raise funds for British War Relief, and he offered her the role of Liza Elliott, a magazine editor undergoing psychoanalysis to better understand why both her professional and personal lives are filled with indecision.